vyvyd/conditional-controller-advice/README.md

 }
 ```
 With this and the `annotations` parameter of the controller advice, all @WebMvcTests that don't require the `ResponseBodyAdvice` will not require any extra test-setup.
+In-case the controller under test requires this controller advice, then they get their dependencies resolved during run-time.

+Since `@RestControllerAdvice` components are always tested with a Spring Application Context, dependency-injection of the `@Service` component may not be required here.

 ### Use a @Configuration class
 A specific @Configuration class can be used in tests that do not require the instantiation of the service-class mocks in the tests themselves.
-This is much like how we exclude auto-configuration classes in specific tests.
+This is much like how we exclude auto-configuration classes from some libraries (like Spring Security) in tests across the application.

 ### Use @SpringBootTest instead
 Depending on your particular project setup, this might not always be the easiest option.
+The boiler-plate that is required might be more than just setting up a mock for the `@RestControllerAdvice`

 ## Other solutions that did not work